mricotta-cloudarmory/lead-magnets/README.md

 6. Clone the README.docx from another kit, update the language and then export it as PDF
 7. Download the kit package, remove the docx file, then zip it and upload it to your lead magnets directory.
 Follow the Setup & Lead Gen steps above.
 8. Commit and push your changes

-#### NOTE: I would like to move kit storage to S3 via Jenkins pipeline build (git actions).
-I want it automated (ci/cd), so Jenkins should pull on Github actions (push/merge) and upload zip files to S3 on a static URL (not dynamic, we wan't the URL to be the same when the file is uploaded and overwrites the old one)

 ## Scripts / Executables